joinalahmed/HerTech-Hackathon/README.md

 stations, gas stations, hospitals contribute as positive features.
 The number of accidents, crime rate,etc would contribute to negative features.
 We intend to use as much real-time data and hence are picking these feature attributes with Google map API's.
 Once we have safety index calculated for all the intermediate points, we sum them up with user-defined weights for each feature and calculate a safety score for the whole route.
-Similar calculations are performed for all the suggested routes and the route with highest safety score is suggested to the user to be the safest.
+Similar calculations are performed for all the suggested routes.
+The route with highest safety score is suggested to the user to be the safest and displayed in green to the user.
+Rest of the routes are also displayed, but red in color.

 Phase 2: As we roll out Phase 1, we ask users for their feedback.
 This feedback is incorporated into the system.
 For e.g., we assume that a petrol bunk is a positive feature.
 But if there is a petrol bunk which was unsafe for a user when she approached,